zimmerman-dev/cc-neovim/README.md

 # 📦 Dependencies List

-CC-Neovim requires only a few system packages to provide full IDE-like functionality in a headless environment.
+CC-Neovim requires only a few system packages to provide full IDE-like functionality in a minimalist environment.

 >✅ Core Requirements
 > - **Neovim 0.9+** – main editor